junxit/us-congress-bills-113/derived/amendments.md

 ### 29 U.S.C. § 2885

-> by striking “an assignment” and inserting “a”;
+> by striking “an assignment” and inserting “a”; and

 | | |
 |---|---|